-- (b) Assignments to a Magistrate Judge.
-All United States Magistrate Judges serving within the territorial jurisdiction of the Northern District of Mississippi and the Southern District of Mississippi are referred all the powers and duties granted them by the provisions of 28 U.S.C. § 636 within their territorial jurisdictions.
+- within the territorial jurisdiction of the Northern District of Mississippi and the Southern District of Mississippi are referred all the powers and duties granted them by the provisions of 28 U.S.C. § 636 within their territorial jurisdictions.
 In an action referred to a magistrate judge, the magistrate judge will perform the duties assigned by the court under court rule, plan, order, or other document.
 A magistrate judge will perform other duties when those duties are assigned by the court or a district judge under court rule, plan, order, or other document. - (c) Notifying Parties of Non-Automatic Assignment.
 If not effected directly by the clerk of court under court rule, plan, order, or other document, reference of a case or duty to a magistrate judge will be by order signed by a district judge.
 The clerk of court will notify all parties to the action of each reference by a district judge. - (d) Referral to Magistrate Judge.
-Pretrial motions in civil actions are hereby referred to a magistrate judge for hearing and determination, subject to the following exceptions: motions for injunctive relief; motions to remand; motions for judgment on the pleadings; motions for summary judgment; motions to dismiss or to permit maintenance of a class action; motions to dismiss for failureto state a claim upon which relief can be granted; motions to involuntarily dismiss an action; motions in limine regarding evidentiary matters; and motions affecting the rulings on dispositive motions (e.g., motions to amend) pending before a district judge.
-Upon entry of a pretrial order, all motions thereafter served must be submitted to the assigned trial judge. - (e) Hearing of Non-dispositive Motions When Assigned Magistrate Judge Is Unavailable.
+Pretrial motions in civil actions are hereby referred to a magistrate judge for hearing and determination, subject to the following exceptions: motions for injunctive relief; motions to remand; motions for judgment on the pleadings; motions for summary judgment; motions to dismiss or to permit maintenance of a class action; motions to dismiss for failure to state a claim upon which relief can be granted; motions to involuntarily dismiss an action; motions in limine regarding evidentiary matters; and motions affecting the rulings on dispositive motions (e.g., motions to amend) pending before a district judge.
+Upon entry of a pretrial order, all motions thereafter served must be submitted to the assigned trial judge. - (e) Hearing of Non-dispositive Motions When Assigned Magistrate Judge is Unavailable.
 When the magistrate judge assigned to an action is unavailable because of absence from the district, illness, or other cause, or in a bona fide emergency as the result of which any party would be prejudicially delayed by presenting the matter to that magistrate judge, any other full-time magistrate judge may hear and determine any motion presented by a party, other than a motion enumerated as an exception in 28 U.S.C. § 636 (b)(1)(A) and L.U.
 CIV.
-R.72(d).
+R. 72(d).

 Rule 73.
-PROCEDURES BEFORE A MAGISTRATE JUDGE - CIVIL CONSENT CASES adverse substantive consequences, and any notice or other communication from the court under authority of this rule will so advise them.
+PROCEDURES BEFORE A MAGISTRATE JUDGE - CIVIL CONSENT CASES